noobping/PasswordStore/README.md

 # Password Store for GNOME

-A lightweight GTK4 front‑end for **pass**, written in Rust and distributed as a Flatpak.
+A GTK4 front‑end for **pass**, written in Rust and distributed as a Flatpak.

 ![password store](image/list.png)